What can you tell us Aussies about you? How and where did it all begin?

-Who inspires or influences your quest to make great music?
+Who motivates or influences your quest to make great music?

-What are some of the biggest goals you hope to accomplish as an artist?
+What are some of your biggest goals you hope to accomplish as an artist?

 What can fans expect from you in the coming months?

-Which current stars in the industry do you highly rate?
+Which stars of the music industry do you find inspiring?

-How would people best describe you and your music?
+How would you best describe you and your music to your fans?

-Do you have any exciting projects in the works?
+Are there any new exciting projects in the works?

-The industry is huge, where do you see yourself a few years from now?
+The music industry is huge, where do you see yourself a few years from now?

 Name a few of your favourite Aussie artists.

-The shape of the music industry has changed significantly over the years, including the use of social media, how do you feel about the industry as a whole and what it means to you in getting your records out into the public eye?
+The shape of the music industry has changed significantly over the years, including the use of social media, how do you feel about the industry as a whole and what does it mean to you in getting your records out into the public eye?

-Thanks for the interview!
-What can you leave fans with here on TheAussieWord blog today?
+Thank you for the interview!
+What can you leave fans of TheAussieWord blog with here today?